ziapeltagames/six-winters/README.md

 This branch is for fleshing out the "dual deck" approach to the game.
 The following goals are part of this approach.

-* A set of two decks, one for progress and one for missions.
+* A set of two decks, one for progress and one for each mission.
-   * Additionally, there is a deck of encounters used for randome encounters during the mission.
+   * The mission deck is split into two parts: a mission deck, which is more fixed, and an encounter deck, which is random.
-   * The deck of threats is only used at the beginning of the season.
+   * There are also threats, which are applied at the beginning of the season.
 * A unification of the previous quest / mission ideas unto one ruleset.
    * There are missions for exploration, alliance, infiltration, and quests, but these all have the same mechanics.
+* Multiple types of secrets.
+   * This is very useful for variety in infiltration quests.
+* A Spotlight Tableau
+   * This features locations in Red Bank and elsewhere that are important for players during the game.
+   * Players can use this central tableau to move characters between missions.
+   * Additionally, players can unlock places in missions after they have finished a mission, allowing them to place locations in the tableau.

 ## csv